DavidNemeth/MVC/README.md

 # MVC-ATMbank
-Web based bank atm with a few simple functions.
+Web based bank atm with a few simple functions, using mvc pattern.

+For studying purpose only.